pmatulis/oasis/index.md

 ### Teacher

-Peter Matulis (Oasis head instructor) has been practising a modern expression of yiquan since 1991.
+Peter Matulis (head instructor) has been practising a modern expression of yiquan since 1991.
 He also took classes in traditional Chen village tai chi for eight years (2012 - 2020).

 ### Acknowledgements